ChielBruin/Gitcovery/README.md

 It abstracts over the git system, making it useful when (for example) running analyses on repositories.

 ## Usage
-The idea is that you would be able to explore a repository in the following ways:
+This module wraps the git repository in the following ways, making it simple to get data from it without parsing the commandline.
+Note that functions related to getting the diffs(`changes()`) are not fully implemented

 ```python
 git = Git.setRoot('path/to/repo')